No file uploadsNo tracking of inputsNo account requiredWorks offline after first load

 7. NIIT at 3.8% on investment income for high-AGI filers (above $200k single / $250k MFJ, IRC § 1411).

-8. Subtract credits: Child Tax Credit ($2,000 per child under 17 per IRC § 24, phasing out above $200k/$400k AGI), plus other credits this calculator doesn't model (EITC, education, saver's, foreign tax, etc.).
+8. Subtract credits: Child Tax Credit ($2,200 per child under 17 per IRC § 24 as amended by OBBBA, phasing out above $200k/$400k AGI), plus other credits this calculator doesn't model (EITC, education, saver's, foreign tax, etc.).

 9. Compare to withholding to compute refund or amount owed.
+To estimate the withholding side per pay period, use the paycheck calculator.

 Marginal vs effective rate

 Your marginal rate is the rate that applies to your NEXT dollar of income — useful for planning decisions like "should I make this Roth conversion?" or "is this freelance gig worth the tax bite?"
 Your effective rate is total tax ÷ total income — what you actually paid as a percentage.
 The effective rate is always lower than the marginal rate because lower-income brackets are below your marginal one.
-For a single filer with $100k taxable income, marginal is 22% but effective is closer to 17% (~$16,914 ÷ $100,000).
+For a single filer with $100k taxable income in 2025, marginal is 22% but effective is closer to 17% (~$16,914 ÷ $100,000).

 Common federal income tax mistakes